Coveo/source.coveo.com/_posts/2024-07-29-building-a-resilient-and-high-performance-real-time-data-pipeline-using-aws-serverless-technilogies.md

   image: llu_mpayne.png
 ---

 At Coveo, we track how end-users interact with search interfaces by capturing client-side and server-side signals from our customers' implementations.
 Initially, we only collected client-side events through [Usage Analytics Write API](https://docs.coveo.com/en/1430/build-a-search-ui/use-the-usage-analytics-write-api) which implementers can use to log Click, View, Search, and Custom Events.
 These events are used by Coveo Machine Learning models to provide relevant and personalized experiences for end-users.
 These events are also used by implementers to build reports and dashboards where they can gain insights into user behaviors, and make informed decisions to optimize Coveo solutions.
-The diagram below shows the real-time data pipeline that receives and processed client-side events.
+The diagram below shows the real-time data pipeline that receives and processes client-side events.

 ![Original real-time data pipeline](/images/2024-07-29-building-a-resilient-and-high-performance-real-time-data-pipeline-part-1/old_pipeline.jpg)
 *Original real-time data pipeline*